normalvector/ue4_mesh_deformation_toolkit/README.md

 All of these return a new Selection and don't modify the ones provided to them.
 The short descriptions below are often phrased as though they do but this is because writing 'Return a Selection which is the provided Selection' in each one would make them a lot harder to read.

 * *Clamp (Selection, Float, Float)*: Clamps the range of a Selection between the minimum and maximum provided.
+* *Ease*: Remaps a selection by applying a configurable easing function to each value.
+Useful for taking the linear fall-off from a selection and turning it into something smoother and more natural looking.
 * *Float - Selection*: Subtract all value in a selection from a constant value, providing a simple reverse and remap.
 * *Float / Selection*: Divide a constant value by all values in a selection.
 * *Lerp (Selection, Float, Float)*: Blends a Selection between its original value and a constant value with a set strength.